-40 In the context of assessing options to make the FiT better reflect the market value of distributed generation exports, the 'materiality' of each option is a function of the spread of the rates relative to a single tariff; the greater the spread, the greater the materiality.
-Our assumption is that the size of the spread between rates is also the factor that influences likelihood of a given option prompting a behavioural response.
-In other words, in this context our guiding principle of 'materiality' is subsumed into our guiding principle of 'behavioural response'.
+40 In the context of assessing options to make the FiT better reflect the market value of distributed generation exports, the 'materiality' of each option is a function of the spread of the rates relative to a single tariff.
+The greater the spread, the greater is the materiality.
+We assume the size of the spread between rates is also the factor that influences the likelihood of a given option prompting a behavioural response.
+In other words, our guiding principle of 'materiality' is subsumed into our guiding principle of 'behavioural response'.